PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 2. Five techniques to get your teen to listen to you
 3. Q&A with former teens

-The audience is more for parents.
+The talk is more for parents.
 [Registration](https://us02web.zoom.us/meeting/register/tZIodOirrzkjGdGp3blx7J3WhwkmuGGDn09V) is required.

 In order to make the interaction more efficient, you are welcome to [submit your questions in advance](https://docs.google.com/forms/d/e/1FAIpQLSfPfuYiRfTxqsVoEgDNwbDOHnLIXmmv6z4EgSsUWgFwjT7QkA/viewform?usp=sf_link).